microsoft/vscode-codicons/README.md

 npm update
 ```

-### Add Icons
+### Add icons

-Export your icons (svg) to the `src/icons` folder and add an entry into `src/template/mapping.json` with the new unicode key and run the the build command.
+Export your icons (svg) to the `src/icons` folder and add an entry into `src/template/mapping.json` with a new codepoint key (this gets converted into a unicode key) and run the the build command.
 The build command will also remove any subfolders in the `icons` folder to keep the folder structure consistent.

+Next, update the [codicons file](https://github.com/microsoft/vscode/blob/master/src/vs/base/common/codicons.ts) on the vscode repository, ensuring that the unicode characters are the same (you reference the [css file](https://github.com/microsoft/vscode-codicons/blob/master/dist/codicon.css)).

 ## Using in VS Code